vbookshelf/Private-Audio-Transcriber-MLX/README.md

 ## Simple Self Customization

 This app can be used in many languages and in many domains - medical, legal etc. The code is simple.
-Someone with only a basic knowledge of Python can modify the format of the output text to suit a particular use case.
+Someone with only a basic knowledge of Python (or an AI assistant) can modify the output text to suit a particular use case.
 Only the run_transcription function (below) needs to be modified in the ```app.py``` file.

 ```
 def run_transcription(audio_path):